 SPLnFFT Noise Meter: For iPad and iPhone this advanced monitor has many features including dosimeter and frequency analyzer.
 Frequency is defined as the number of waves a sound makes in a second.
 Unlike decibel, it is measured in hertz (Hz).
 This app, according to the maker, is the only Apple app endorsed by, “Laborers’ Health and Safety Fund of North America”.
 This sound meter uses colors to make it easier to determine harmful sound levels.
 Orange and red are on the higher danger levels for hearing.

 A majority of these apps have been adopted to work with Apple and Android products.
 Remember that in order to use most of these apps on your cell, you have to give them permission to use your microphone.
+One of the major complaints with the free versions of these apps was that they had way too many ads.
+So it might be worth a few bucks to get the app without any ads.
 While using any of these apps, remember to hold your phone toward the sound source, and it’s best to take a few measurements to make sure that the app is working correctly.
-If you have any other apps that you’ve found useful for measuring decibels, please let us know!